zolantris/ValheimMods/src/ValheimRAFT/docs/ValheimRAFT_AutoDoc.md

 - Default Value: 22

 ## Propulsion

+### AllowFlight
+- Description: Allow the raft to fly (jump\crouch to go up and down)
+- Default Value: False

+### MassPercentage
+- Description: Sets the mass percentage of the ship that will slow down the sails
+- Default Value: 0.5

 ### VehiclePhysicsMode
 - Description: ForceSyncedRigidbody ignores all allowances that toggle SyncRigidbody related to flight.
 This will require a flight ascend value of 1 otherwise flight will be broken.
 Use this is there is problems with SyncRigidbody